ABOUT SIGHT SUPPORT WORTHING

 Barry Ward, Cherry Ward, Dee Darters, Frances Jacobs, Neil Clarke, Martin Bloomfield, and Dawn O’Donnell

-Frances Pritchard is the Centre Manager and is supported by a dedicated team of staff:
+The Centre is managed by Frances Pritchard and Sonia Baker, and they are supported by a dedicated team of staff:

 Tracy Franklin, Sue Colley, Steve Deane, Jacqui Matten, Roz Naylor-Smith.